nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation

-The `EditRecipeForm` class inherits from the `RecipeForm` base class which extends the `UiPart<Region>` class and initializes various UI components, such as `TextFields`, `TextAreas` that are used for displaying and editing recipe details and `Buttons` for saving and closing the form.

-The class has a constructor that takes the currect selected `Recipe` object, a `StringBuilder` object to be returned to the caller in `RecipeCard`, and the `title` of the form.
-The fields of the form are pre-populated with the existing recipe's data if a non-null recipe is provided.

-The fields of the form are pre-populated with the existing recipe's data if a non-null recipe is provided.
+Likewise, the `EditRecipeForm` also inherits from the `RecipeForm` base class and hence supports a similar set of operations as the `AddRecipeForm`.
+The key difference between the add and edit recipe forms is that the fields of the edit form are pre-populated with the existing recipe's data if a non-null recipe is provided.

-In addition, it implements the following operations:
-* `RecipeForm#display` —  Displays the pre-populated form with corresponding UI components such as the <kbd>Save</kbd> button and `TextField` rows.
+Pre-filling of recipe data into the text fields is implemented through the following additional operations:
 * `RecipeForm#saveInitialValues()` —  Stores the initial values of the form fields in a HashMap.
 * `RecipeForm#populateFields()` —  Prepopulates the form fields with values of current recipe.
-* `RecipeForm#collectFields` —  Stores changed recipe fields in the HashMap into the data StringBuilder.
-* `RecipeForm#saveRecipe()` —  Saves the current recipe to the database by passing the `StringBuilder` instance containing the command string back to `EditRecipeEvent` to be executed.
-* `RecipeForm#closeForm()` —  Closes the form without saving any changes.

-Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 #### Example Usage Scenario

-Step 1.
-The user selects a recipe and presses the <kbd>F</kbd> key, triggering the `RecipeForm` to appear with the selected recipe's details pre-populated in the form fields.
+1. The user selects a recipe and presses the <kbd>F</kbd> key, triggering the `RecipeForm` to appear with the selected recipe's details pre-populated in the form fields.
+   The initial values of that recipe is stored in a `HashMap` named `initialValues`.

-Step 2.
-The user modifies the recipe's details in the form fields, such as changing the name, duration, portions, ingredients, steps, or tags.
+2. The user modifies the recipe's details in the form fields, such as changing the name, duration, portions, ingredients, steps, or tags.

-Step 3.
-The user clicks on the <kbd>Save</kbd> button, causing the `RecipeForm#saveRecipe()` method to be called.
-This method checks which fields have been changed by comparing their current values with the initial values stored in the `initialValues` HashMap.
-Changed values are stored in a new `changedValues` HashMap.
-The `changedValues` HashMap is then collected into the `StringBuilder` instance through `RecipeForm#collectFields`
+3. The user clicks on the <kbd>Save</kbd> button, causing the `RecipeForm#saveRecipe()` method to be called.
+   This method checks which fields have been changed by comparing their current values with the data stored in `initialValues`.

+   Changed values are stored in a new `HashMap` called `changedValues`, which is then collected into the `StringBuilder` instance through `RecipeForm#collectFields`.

-Step 4.
-The form is closed and the new `StringBuilder` instance is returned to `RecipeCard` for execution.
+4. The form is closed and the new `StringBuilder` instance is returned to `RecipeCard` for execution.

-Step 5.
-The final command text is generated from the `StringBuilder` instance, and along with the `displayedIndex` of the recipe, is passed to an `EditRecipeEvent` object, which is then fired to update the model and subsequently the UI with the edited recipe details.
+5. The final command text is generated from the `StringBuilder` instance, and along with the `displayedIndex` of the recipe, is passed to an `EditRecipeEvent` object, which is then fired to update the model and subsequently the UI with the edited recipe details.

 #### Activity Diagram